Video: Top 25 national baseball rankingsSee who's the No. 1 team in the country.

-As the Nebraska state baseball tournament came to a conclusion last weekend, MaxPreps began taking a look at which Nebraska prep baseball players made the year's strongest run toward the Triple Crown (leading the state in batting average, home runs and runs batted in).
+As the Nebraska state baseball tournament came to a conclusion earlier this month, MaxPreps began taking a look at which Nebraska prep baseball players made the year's strongest run toward the Triple Crown (leading the state in batting average, home runs registered and runs batted in).

 After pouring through the numbers on MaxPreps' statistics database Tuesday, 10 different programs placed baseball players at or near the top of the list.
 Norris, however, stood out after landing two of its players in this week's Top 10.